spiwokv/md4structbioinf/README.md

 # Molecular dynamics simulation tutorial for Structural Biology

 The aim of this tutorial is to learn molecular dynamics simulation.
-Tryptophane cage (or Trp-cage, 1L2Y) is an artificial miniprotein (20 residues) derived from venom of *Gila monster*.
+Tryptophan cage (or Trp-cage, 1L2Y) is an artificial miniprotein (20 residues) derived from venom of *Gila monster*.
 Despite its small size it folds into a compact structure.
 This folding is super-fast compared to regular proteins.
 This make Trp-cage a favorite model miniprotein for folding simulations.
 Here we will simulate its dynamics: